SanliFaez/OS4Physicists/CourseDevelopment/Week6/Chapter6.md

 In the second hour of the tutorial all statements go in a (virtual) jar.
 Five of them will be selected at random.
 After that, the group bringing in this statement will introduce it in a few words and the debate wil start (10 min).
-To keep the discussion running, the prepered arguments can be trown in.
+To keep the discussion running, the prepared arguments can be thrown in.

 ++ *A Pitch*\